 IMPORTANT: Do make sure that the discharge tube is directly above bottle 1 when the table finds the home position and stops.
-Failure to do this may result in spilling.
+Failure to do this may result in spilling of the sample.
 Calibration:

 - 1) To properly calibrate the volume prior to running a program, you must go to MAIN MENU and scroll to find the CALIBRATE menu item.
 Press F3 SEL to select the menu item. - 2) Calibrate #1 is displayed, press START (F3) to take a calibration sample.
 Discard the sample or proceed to Calibrate #2.
-There is a maximum of 3 Calibration iterations, then a Calibration Complete screen displays when the program is calibrated and ready to run. - 3) Discard the calibration samples and press HOME (F1) to go to Program Ready Screen.
+There is a maximum of 3 Calibration iterations.
+When calibration is done exit the calibration menu. - 3) Discard the calibration samples and press HOME (F1) to go to Program Ready Screen.